mgajda83/FileUploader/README.md

 The design, compared to the original sources, includes minor modifications used in private projects.

 ## App Permissions
 For security reasons, App Services must authenticate with the Storage Account using Managed Identity.
-This requires granting Storage Account permissions at the Storage Blob Data Contributor level.
+This requires granting Storage Account permissions at the Storage Blob Data Contributor level for App Services identity.